Kaizer Chiefs Development

 Kaizer Chiefs Development is a South African football reserve team based in Johannesburg.
 The U/23 team plays in the PSL Reserve League and the junior teams in the Gauteng Development Leagues.

 It is the academy of Kaizer Chiefs.
 In the 2024/25 season they were crowned PSL Reserve League champions.

 Diski Challenge team

 In the 2024/25 season they were crowned PSL Reserve League champions.
+The team headed to the United Kingdom as part of the DSTV Challenge Tour as DDC (DSTv Diski Challenge) Champions.
+Their first match was against Manchester United U-21 which they won 3–1.
+Their next match was a 1-all draw with Leeds United U-21.

 Academy

 Engen Knockout Challenge

-They won the Engen Knockout Challenge title in 2024 defeating Mamelodi Sundowns Academy 2-0 in the final played at Wits Marks Park.
+They won the Engen Knockout Challenge title in 2024 defeating Mamelodi Sundowns 2-0 in the final played at Wits Marks Park.
+They were runner's up in 2025 before winning the title again in 2026.

 Gauteng Development League

 The under-13 are four time champions of the GDL since 2021.
 In 2025 the under 14 team won the Gauteng Development League title.
 The under 15 and 17 teams were runner-ups.